Fa (philosophy)

+Mohism

 The concept of fa first gained importance in the Mohist school of thought.
 To Mozi, a standard must stand "three tests" in order to determine its efficacy and morality.
-The first of these tests was its origin; if the standard had precedence in the actions or thought of the semi-mythological sage kings of the Xia dynasty whose examples are frequently cited in classical Chinese philosophy.
+The first of these tests was its origin, as to whether the standard had precedence in the actions or thought of the mythological sage kings of the Xia dynasty, whose examples are frequently cited in classical Chinese philosophy.
 The second test was one of validity; does the model stand up to evidence in the estimation of the people?
 The third and final test was one of applicability; this final one is a utilitarian estimation of the net good that, if implemented, the standard would have on both the people and the state.

 The third test speaks to the fact that to the Mohists, a fa was not simply an abstract model, but an active tool.
 The real-world use and practical application of fa were vital.
 Yet fa as models were also used in later Mohist logic as principles used in deductive reasoning.
 As classical Chinese philosophical logic was based on analogy rather than syllogism, fa were used as benchmarks to determine the validity of logical claims through comparison.
-There were three fa in particular that were used by these later Mohists (or "Logicians") to assess such claims, which were mentioned earlier.
+There were three fa in particular that were used by these later Mohists to assess such claims, which were mentioned earlier.
 The first was considered a "root" standard, a concern for precedence and origin.
 The second, a "source", a concern for empiricism.
 The third, a "use", a concern for the consequence and pragmatic utility of a standard.
 These three fa were used by the Mohists to both promote social welfare and denounce ostentation or wasteful spending.

+Mohist and Confucian fa

+Described with reference to the square, compass or plumb-line, Mozi used fa in the sense of models and standards for copy and imitation in action.
+As in Confucianism, Mozi's ruler is intended to act as the fa (or example) for the nobles and officials.
+From this, the concept of fa develops towards political technique.

+Illustrated by the scale, grain-leveler and ink and line, together with a benevolent heart, Mencius's ruler will not achieve effective results without fa.
+A late contemporary of Shen Buhai and Shang Yang, Mencius's fa more broadly represents models, exemplars and names.
+Amongst other categories, including techniques of the heart-mind, Mencius's fa includes more specific examples of physical statistics such as temperatures, volumes, consistencies, weights, sizes, densities, distances, and quantities.

+Xunzi's notion of fa arguably derives from Confucian li as applied to the regulation of human behavior.
+The Great Appendix or Ten Wings of the Book of Changes, added by Confucian scholars during the Western Han dynasty, defines fa as "to institute something so that we can use it."